 |Rank||Company||Direct Premiums Written||Market Share|

 Top Insurers by J.D.
 Power Rating

-Another good way to find the best auto insurance in your state is by looking at the top companies by J.D.
+Another good way to find the best auto insurer in your Washington is by looking at the top companies by J.D.
 Power rating.
 J.D.
-Power comes out with a new list of the top companies in each region every year.
-They rank each company by customer satisfaction.
+Power comes out with a new list of the top insurance companies in each region every year.
+They rank each carrier by customer satisfaction.

 The following table lists J.D.
-Power’s top car insurance companies in the Pacific Northwest in 2022 (note: USAA didn’t fit the criteria of the study and isn’t on this list):
+Power’s listing of the Pacific Northwest’s best providers of auto insurance in 2022 (note: USAA didn’t fit the studies criteria and isn’t on this list):